sagarajab/CLD-Studio/cld-studio/UNDO_REDO_FEATURE.md

 ### Undo/Redo Operations
 - **Undo (Ctrl+Z)**: Reverts the last major action performed on the diagram
 - **Redo (Ctrl+Y or Ctrl+Shift+Z)**: Restores a major action that was previously undone
-- **10-step limit**: The system maintains up to 10 undo steps to balance functionality with memory usage
+- **50-step limit**: The system maintains up to 50 undo steps to provide extensive editing history

 ### ✅ **Tracked Actions (Major Operations)**
 The following actions are tracked for undo/redo: